yuky2020/Face-recognition-with-NOIR-camera-on-RaspberryPi/README.md

 #### Face encondigns

-face encodings:given a image, return the 128-dimension face encoding for each face  in the image.
+given a image, return the 128-dimension face encoding for each face  in the image.

 #### Why there is a Standalone version?